ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-smart-contracts-v2.md

 The {{site.data.keyword.blockchainfull_notm}} Platform console manages the *deployment* of smart contracts rather than development.
 If you are interested in developing smart contracts, you can get started with tutorials provided by the Hyperledger Fabric community and tooling provided by {{site.data.keyword.IBM_notm}}.

 - To learn how smart contracts can be used to conduct transactions among multiple parties, see the [Developing applications topic](https://hyperledger-fabric.readthedocs.io/en/release-2.2/developapps/developing_applications.html){: external} in the Hyperledger Fabric documentation.
-- When you are ready to start building smart contracts, use the IBM Developer Tooling, by downloading the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) locally, or use [Red Hat CodeReady Workspaces](/docs/blockchain-sw-252?topic=blockchain-sw-252-develop-vscode#develop-vscode-crw) in the cloud to package your smart contract.
+- When you are ready to start building smart contracts, use the IBM Developer Tooling, by downloading the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=IBMBlockchain.ibm-blockchain-platform) locally.
 New to the VS Code extension?
 Check out [Developing smart contracts with IBM Blockchain Platform Developer Tools](/docs/blockchain-sw-252?topic=blockchain-sw-252-develop-vscode) to get started using the extension to create smart contracts that run on the network and clients applications to send transactions.
 - For a quick tutorial on developing smart contracts, see [Develop a smart contract with the IBM Blockchain Platform VS Code extension](https://developer.ibm.com/tutorials/ibm-blockchain-platform-vscode-smart-contract/){: external}.
 - For guidance on how to leverage the smart contract lifecycle to satisfy a wider set of business use cases, see [Writing powerful smart contracts](/docs/blockchain-sw-252?topic=blockchain-sw-252-write-powerful-smart-contracts).
 - For a more in-depth end-to-end tutorial about using an application to interact with smart contracts, see [Hyperledger Fabric Commercial Paper tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/tutorial/commercial_paper.html){: external}.